shsagir/play-area-sync/docs/collaboration.md

 ## Understanding Companies

-A Company within the fortrabbit platform represents your businesses.
-It has at one Billing Contact (see below) and one User (see above) associated with.
-It can, of course, own multiple Apps.
-Please also see the [billing FAQ](/billing#toc-faq).
+A Company within the fortrabbit platform represents your business.
+When your business is very small you won't even notice the difference between your Account and your Company.
+So when you have one App and you are working solely on that or with an App collabartor your Account and the Company are nearly the same.

+But when your business get's bigger you'll be happy to learn that a Company on fortrabbit can do much more for you.
+Manage the team

+### Team features

+Within your Company you can manage your team — invite and remove collaborators, change the role of Company members and add or remove Apps from App collaborators.

+### Billing features

+A Company within fortrabbit also is a container to manage billing aspects.
+Within one Company you can distribute the Apps across any number of Billing Contacts (see [below](#toc-billing-contact)).
+This enables you to separate the billing of Apps while keeping the same team.

+### Working with multiple Companies

+Any-to-many relation: Just like in real life, you can create or join any number of Companies with your Account.
+So one Account can own multiple Companies while also be envolved in other Companies in different other roles.
+This way you can collaborate with different teams.

-## Levels of collaboration
+## Levels of team collaboration

 ```
 ┌────────────────────────────────────────────────────────┐